-While Michigan-native and Monsters University director Dan Scanlon wraps up his globe-trotting press junket to promote the film's release, the local Detroit coverage about Scanlon's journey to Pixar is at its height.
-Between a special segment on Detroit's Fox News, to an article in The Detroit News, we're excited to see our shared hometown (Pixar Post is based in Michigan) represent Dan.
-In this Fox News video interview, Kori Rae (Producer) and Dan chat about his experience directing his live-action film, Tracy, hailing from Clawson and making Monsters U a prequel instead of a sequel.
+While Michigan-native and Monsters University director Dan Scanlon wraps up his globe-trotting press junket to promote the film’s release, the local Detroit coverage about Scanlon’s journey to Pixar is at its height.
+Between a special segment on Detroit’s Fox News, to an article in The Detroit News, we’re excited to see our shared hometown (Pixar Post is based in Michigan) represent Dan.
+In this Fox News video interview (UPDATED: The video link is no longer active), Kori Rae (Producer) and Dan chat about his experience directing his live-action film, Tracy, hailing from Clawson and making Monsters U a prequel instead of a sequel.

-Following the video interview, an article from The Detroit News highlights a similar tone, but this time focuses more on Dan's journey from college to landing his job with Pixar - it's really interesting.
-Below is an excerpt from the article titled, "Clawson kid grows us to be a monsters animator".
+Following the video interview, an article from The Detroit News (UPDATED: The article link is no longer active) highlights a similar tone, but this time focuses more on Dan’s journey from college to landing his job with Pixar – it’s really interesting.
+Below is an excerpt from the article titled, “Clawson kid grows us to be a monsters animator”.

 “I always dreamt of doing something with film, or something with art, but I never really believed I’d have an opportunity to do it,” Scanlon says.